top of page

 My agency is Roc Nation Sports and my agent is Drew Gross.

-What was it about Drew and Roc Nation Sports that made you decide they were the right fit for you?
+What about Drew and Roc Nation made you decide they were the right fit for you?

 With Drew, we built our relationship pretty early.
 I looked at his work ethic, the mindset that he had, and I thought we were similar in the way we think and how we go about things.
 He's definitely a person with a hungry mindset and he's humble as well.
 With Roc Nation Sports, I feel like it's the best agency out there.
 I feel like they do it the right way, they protect you and make sure they do the very best that they can.

-This past season at Washington you were used primarily as a low post scorer.
-Do you think the role that you played in college will translate to the NBA and are you planning to change your game at all to adapt to the NBA style of play?
+This past season at Washington, you were used primarily as a low post scorer.
+Do you think the role you played in college will translate to the NBA, and are you planning to change your game at all to adapt to the NBA style of play?

 I know my style in college was a bit different, but if people watch me in a workout setting I think they'd see that my game can easily translate to the NBA.
 I feel like there are things at the University Washington I didn't get to show that a lot of people are questioning.
 I know my game, I know what I can do, things I didn't get a chance to show and those things will translate and help me out big time at the next level.
 I don't really pay much attention to what people are saying.
 I'm working hard and I know that my game will translate.
 In terms of changing my game, I'm a guy that works on everything.
 I work hard on my game.
 I know that what I have already has gotten me to this point.
 Now, it's about adding tools to my game to help me succeed at the next level.

 Your coach at Washington, Mike Hopkins, is a disciple of Jim Boeheim of Syracuse.
 Both of them are known for having their teams play a zone defense.
-Do you think there will be an adjustment for you to get back to playing man-to-man in the NBA?
+Will there be an adjustment for you to get back to playing man-to-man in the NBA?

 No, because I've played man-to-man my whole life.
 That was one of the knocks on the University of Washington for me.
 I told Coach Hop I wasn't sure I wanted to go there because I didn't want to play zone.
 I wanted to play man-to-man.
 He didn't think I was going to choose the University of Washington, but I ended up choosing them anyway.
 I'm a guy who loves a challenge.
 I love playing man-to-man.
 It's something I've been doing my whole life.
 I feel like, after one year, I don't see why people have to question whether I can guard man-to-man when I've been doing it my whole life.
 If you look back at everything and everywhere I have played, I have always played man-to-man.
 I never had to go zone, and no one ever worried about me switching out onto a guard.

 Many have gotten away from acknowledging the five traditional positions, and instead use guards, wings, and bigs.
-If you were to consider yourself one of the traditional five positions, would you say that you’re more of a four or a five?
+If you considered yourself one of the traditional five positions, would you say you’re more of a four or a five?

 I can be both, to be honest, but my whole life I've been playing the five.
 People who have actually watched me closely know my shooting ability and know that I can shoot the basketball.
 That will allow me to stretch the floor and be on the floor with another big guy.
 I can be a small ball five but I will not have any problem being at the four either.

-I’m not suggesting I agree with these assumptions, as you know I’m a big supporter of yours, but some of your critics have implied that you will struggle against quickness at the four and NBA length at the five.
+I’m not suggesting I agree with these assumptions; as you know, I’m a big supporter of yours.
+However, some of your critics have implied that you will struggle against quickness at the four and NBA length at the five.
 What do you have to say about those statements?

 Go look at all of these mock drafts, then go back to my high school days, look at who I matched up against, and see what I did to them.
 See what I did to every seven footer I went up against.
 I went up against Bol Bol in high school — go watch that match up.
 I played against length my whole life.
 I've played against quicker guys my whole life.
 I've played man-to-man my whole life.
 I played zone for one year and now people have question marks with this and that.
 I've been a guy that's been showing up since day one and busting everyone's ass.
 I don't know why people are questioning everything.
 I'm not a guy that's fallen off.
 I'm a guy that's kept on rising.
 I went to college and did what I had to do.
 People are going to say what they have to say, but at the end of the day, there's basketball.
 Everyone can have all of these questions that can't be answered right now but when basketball resumes they'll be answered.
 I can tell the people questioning me just to wait until we play ball again.